125 East High Ave.

 Click here to view the Rules and Permits for the Norma Johnson Center.

 In 1989, Norma Johnson donated 63-acres of land to the Tuscarawas County Soil & Water Conservation District (SWCD) becoming the Norma Johnson Conservation Center.
 After her death, her daughter Susan Covey followed through with her mother’s wishes and transferred 240-acres to the Tuscarawas County Commissioners in 1998 becoming the Norma J. Johnson Nature Preserve.
 In 2001, the Conservation Center and Nature Preserve, with similar goals and objectives, collaborated to create the Norma Johnson Center.
 In 2021, the Tuscarawas County SWCD transferred their 63-acres to the Tuscarawas County Commissioners.

-This 303-acre Center offers over six miles of trails, fishing ponds, and more.
+This 303-acre Center offers over eight miles of trails, fishing ponds, and more.
 The three big trails are the:

 - Johnson Loop: 1.31 miles